manulera/phenomics_paper_HTP/checks/mapping_conditions_knock-out_condition_metadata_check.md

   * id: FYECO:0000415
     * name: + tea tree oil
     * def: An experimental condition in which tea tree oil was added to the medium or assay buffer in excess compared to standard medium or assay buffers.
-  * id: FYECO:0000415
-    * name: + tea tree oil
-    * def: An experimental condition in which tea tree oil was added to the medium or assay buffer in excess compared to standard medium or assay buffers.
 * YES_tea_tree_10
   * id: FYECO:0000137
     * name: YES
     * def: Experiments were performed in rich medium containing yeast extract, glucose, and other components.
 The concentration of glucose is typically around 2-3%.
-  * id: FYECO:0000415
-    * name: + tea tree oil
-    * def: An experimental condition in which tea tree oil was added to the medium or assay buffer in excess compared to standard medium or assay buffers.
   * id: FYECO:0000415
     * name: + tea tree oil
     * def: An experimental condition in which tea tree oil was added to the medium or assay buffer in excess compared to standard medium or assay buffers.